West Africa Energy Cooperation Summit Agenda 2025

 Chairman, Public Utilities Regulatory Commission (PURC), Ghana

-Charles Wilfried Abedier
+Charles Abedier

-Senior Investment Officer, International Finance Corporation (IFC)
+Senior Investment Officer, IFC

 17:30